 Following lessons from Module06 (Randall R., _Mod6PythonProgrammingNotes.docx, Self-published, 2019), efforts will be made to follow principles of abstraction and separation of concerns.

 Based on the starter code provided for this assignment, the following can be expected for this program’s high-level design (Figure 10).
-The majority of the program’s code will reside within these three classes where the main body of the program will be minimal since it’s primary purpose will be to craft the narrative of the program by calling the necessary functions from these classes in a logical order.
+The majority of the program’s code will reside within these three classes where the main body of the program will be minimal since its primary purpose will be to craft the narrative of the program by calling the necessary functions from these classes in a logical order.

-3 classes:
+Three classes:

-Product,
+Product

 FileProcessor